NSW Central Coast Rugby League under-16 grand finals: 2010s

-TOUKLEY 24 defeated WYONG 16 at Central Coast Stadium, Grahame Park on Sunday, September 11, 2016.
+TOUKLEY 24 defeated WYONG 16 at Industree Group Stadium, Graeme Park on Sunday, September 11, 2016.
 Barry Deaker; son of Garry Deaker (former Wyong and London halfback) featured for Toukley off the bench.
 Ritesh Joggers was trainer for Toukley that day and is credited by the Toukley team as being instrumental in their performance, delivering the team with an inspiring half time talk.